GOALETE/goaletemeet/docs/family-plan-implementation.md

 ### 2. Registration Form (`app/components/RegistrationForm.tsx`)

-The form dynamically shows additional fields for the second person when the Monthly Family plan is selected:
+The form follows a user-friendly flow with plan selection, date selection, and personal details.
+It dynamically shows additional fields for the second person when the Monthly Family plan is selected:

 ```typescript
 // State for second person